project-origin/datahub-service/README.md

 - Importing metering points and measurement data from ElOverblik (DataHub)
 - Issuing of GGOs
+- Publishing measurements and issuing GGOs on to the blockchain ledger
 - Generating and storing publicly disclosed datasets
 - Mapping from technology- and fuel-code to a technology label